stmork/kvm-hostcreator/README.md

 variable.
 The default size is _SIZE_ GiB.
 Both variables are configured in the file _/etc/default/kvm-hostcreator_.
 If the logical volume already exists nothing will happen.
 So you can manually create a bigger one before starting the creation process if needed.
-The naming scheme vor the logical volume name is _<VM_NAME>-disk01_ to allow adding of more disk images to the VM later.
+The naming scheme for the logical volume name is _<VM_NAME>-disk01_ to allow adding of more disk images to the VM later.